 Up until recently, I knew nothing of the merits of burrata compared to mozzarella.
-Well, let me tell you, there are many.
-Let’s just say, my new favorite dinner is this burrata pizza with pancetta recipe!Jump to Recipe
+Turns out, there are many.
+You are in for a real treat today.

 Assembled and cooked in under 20 minutes, this recipe is easy as pie to make.
 Yet, this simple pizza might be the most decadent thing to grace your table.
-It’s all due to the magnificent cream-like flavor/texture of burrata cheese.
-While the melted cheese is stringy in places, like mozzarella, there’s also a melt-in-your-mouth-like-clotted-cream quality, unlike mozzarella.
+It’s all due to the magnificent creaminess that is burrata cheese.
+Stringy in places, like mozzarella, there’s also a melt-in-your-mouth (clotted-cream?) quality.

 Burrata Pizza with Pancetta Recipe